elfhosted/elfhosted.com/docs/app/seafile.md

 Upon first login, you'll be prompted for credentials.
 Your credentials have been pre-setup as follows:

-* User: `<username>@elfhosted.com`
+* User: `<email you used on signup>`
 * Password: `changeme`

+!!! tip
-You should immediately navigate to settings, and change your password.
-Ideally, let the `<username>@elfhosted.com` user remain unused as a backup admin user, and add your own independent admin user.
+    You should immediately navigate to settings, and change your password!

 ## Can I access synced data from my other apps?